Smithsonian/cheby_checker/tests/README_tests.md

-### test_orbit_cheby_horizons.py :
-- orbit_cheby.py has an INTERNAL dependance on the nbody.py module
-- sql.py has an INTERNAL dependance on the cheby_checker.py module
-- Here I am starting to develo`p tests that explicitly do integrations, from the EXACT same starting coords as Horizons
-- This allows me to double-check the accuracy of the rebound-to-cheby conversions, the XYZ-to-RADEC conversions, ..
-- I have *NOT* yet been able to run these in a container, due to compilation problems with rebound/reboundx ...

 ### test_orbit_cheby.py :
 - orbit_cheby.py has an INTERNAL dependance on the nbody.py module
-- sql.py has an INTERNAL dependance on the cheby_checker.py module
+- orbit_cheby.py has an INTERNAL dependance on the cheby_checker.py module
-- a number of tests have been developed that establish working & accurate code for multiple functions around input STATES
+- Not sure whether any of the tests in here are still required.
-- few/no tests have yet been done to incorporate COVARIANCE MATRIX input / fitting / etc
+- Many tests have been established in test_orbit_cheby_locations / test_orbit_cheby_creation / test_orbit_cheby_horizons / test_orbit_cheby_covariance
+- Definitely need to write tests of the propagation of RA, Dec covariances, buut they might best belong in test_orbit_cheby_covariance

+### test_precalc.py :
+- orbit_precalc.py has an INTERNAL dependance on the nbody.py module
+- orbit_precalc.py has an INTERNAL dependance on the sql.py module
+- orbit_precalc.py has an INTERNAL dependance on the orbit_cheby.py module
+- orbit_precalc.py has an INTERNAL dependance on the obs_pos.py module
+- Have started developing the required tests ...

 ## 2022 : MJP: The following have been checked to pass tests within a containerized environment initialized/built using the code in "cheby_container"